Before you even start to supplement, consider this:

 Examples might include:

-• Nutrients used to support a particular stage of life or stress load
+• nutrients used to support a defined stress load or stage of life

 • chosen intentionally